doc4d/orda/docs/Concepts/data.md

 ### Entity selections and Relation attributes

-In addition to the variety of ways you can query, you can also use relation attributes as properties of entity selections to return new entity selections.
+In addition to the variety of ways you can query, you can also use rel                                ation attributes as properties of entity selections to return new entity selections.
 For example, consider the following structure:

 ![](img/structure6.png)